SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

  **Cloning the Repository**
 1. **Clone the Repository:**
-   - Run the following command in a terminal clone the repository:
+   - Run the following command in a terminal clone the repository local to a Jira server node:
      ```bash
      git clone https://github.com/matthewrbonner/SquadToScale.git
      ```